18F/charlie/CONTRIBUTING.md

 - Write the core bot functionality in a file name `src/scripts/awesomobot.js`
 - Write an accompanying `src/scripts/awesomobot.test.js` file is required that contains relevant unit tests.
 - Docker can and should be used for local linting and unit testing.
+- Changes need to be pushed/deployed to cloud.gov with a `cf` command
 - `GSA TTS Testing` Slack can and should be used for live testing of `awesomobot`.
 - Iterate as needed
 - When feature complete and tested, file a Pull Request and get someone to review ([#bots](https://app.slack.com/client/T025AQGAN/C02FPFGBG) in Slack is a good place to start that discussion).